Job Offers for Sales Professionals: Making Decisions and Taking Prudent Risks

 One of my old bosses gave me an offer on a Friday, and after hearing the details, I said, “I’ll think about it and get back to you on Monday.”

-Then went wild.
-He was a high-level executive and not used to be delayed.
+Then he went wild.
+He was a high-level executive and not used to being delayed.
 “Sonja, leaders decide.”

 I gave that some thought.
 It’s true, leaders do have to make decisions, some of them more difficult than others.

 So how is it that you make difficult decisions?
 What’s the best way to pick the job that’s right for you?

 People are naturally attracted to recipes and magic formulas, but I won’t be offering easy answers in this article.
 Instead, I’ll be asking you to think about a few key questions which may help you discover the right answer for you given your unique situation.

 If You’ve Met with Another Prospective Employer, It’s Probably Time to Leave